sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/README.md

 - Default User is inserted as ordersrv / ordersrv which will be used in Login Service for getting the JWT token.

-- For running as mvn project user following command
+- For running as mvn project use following command

 - mvn clean install test